 WARNING: Airbags can kill or injure a child in a child seat.
-NEVER place a rear-facing child seat in front of an active airbag.
-If you must use a forward-facing child seat in the front seat, move the seat all the way back.
+Never place a rear-facing child seat in front of an active airbag.
+If you must use a forward-facing child seat in the front seat, move the seat upon which the child seat is installed all the way back.

-WARNING: Children 12 and under should be properly restrained in the rear seat whenever possible.
+WARNING: Airbags can kill or injure a child in a child seat.
+Children 12 and under should be properly restrained in the rear seat whenever possible.